alphagov/emergency-alerts-admin/README.md

  - Create and manage services
  - Author and approve emergency alerts

-## Setting up
+## Setting up to run the Admin UI Server locally

+### Local Development Environment Setup
+Ensure that you have first followed all of the local development environment setup steps, that can be found [here](https://gds-ea.atlassian.net/wiki/spaces/EA/pages/3211265/Mac+Setup), before attempting to run the Admin UI Server locally.

 ### Python version

-At the moment we run Python 3.9 in production.
+You can find instructions on specifying the correct Python version [here](https://gds-ea.atlassian.net/wiki/spaces/EA/pages/192217089/Setting+up+Local+Development+Environment#Setting-Python-Version).

 ### NodeJS & NPM